epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-11-standalone-dzen2-conky.markdown

 I have made quick-and dirty-scripts.
 It means you are free to accustomize the script for your quick-and-dirty needs.
-It is never intended to be a prefect script.
+It is never intended to be a perfect script.
 It just works.

 Le'ts see the file structure.
 It contains: